Jarggon/Matopeli-pyhton/README.md

 How to play (Mac)
 Note: Requires Python 3 installed

-1. Download the matopeli.py file
+1. Download the code
-  Click the green "<> Code" button near the top of the page.
+  Click the green "<> Code" button at the top of this page and select "Download ZIP".

-  Select "Download ZIP".
+2. Extract and open Terminal
-  Unzip the file on your computer to find matopeli.py
+  Extract the downloaded ZIP.
+Open the Terminal app on your Mac.

-2. Open Terminal (Command + Space, type "Terminal").

-3. Navigate to the folder:
+3. Run the game
-  Type cd  (type cd followed by a space).
-  Drag the folder where the file is (e.g., your Downloads folder) into the Terminal window.
+  Type cd (with a space) and drag the extracted folder into the Terminal window.
 Press Enter.

-4. Start the game:
-  Type python3 matopeli.py and press Enter.
+Type python3 matopeli.py and press Enter to play!